cosinekitty/sapphire/Elastika.md

   Tuning the impurity mass can allow for some interesting chaotic and/or multi-resonant modes, especially when combined with the CURL adjustment.

-### Tilt knobs
+### Tilt angle controls

-At the top of the panel are two knobs that control tilt angles.
+At the top of the panel are two larger knobs that control tilt angles.
 There is one tilt angle for the input and one for the output.

 The **input tilt angle** knob controls the direction in 3D space by which